CAPT Joe Derie, SAMS, NAMS

 Specialized Training

-Marine accident investigation and reconstruction, fire/arson investigation, damaged cargo/container inspection, maritime/boating safety, water survival, damage control, diving/underwater investigation, navigation, marine engineering, and seamanship courses.
+Marine surveying, accident investigation and reconstruction, vessel construction, fire/arson investigation, damaged cargo/container inspection, maritime/boating safety, water survival, damage control, diving/underwater investigation, navigation, marine engineering, and seamanship.

 Education